 An ACL is a binary object that determines the rights that users and groups have on a given object.
 An ACL consists of multiple ACEs, each security principal (user or group) being one ACE in the ACL.
 Rights, role definitions, and role assignments are structured into an ACL for each scope, so that SharePoint Server knows what each user or group is allowed to do within the given scope.

-In SharePoint 2013 Preview, all object scopes share the same basic permissions management experience.
-SharePoint 2013 Preview manages permissions through role definitions, which enable a consistent experience at the list, folder, and item level.
+In SharePoint 2013, all object scopes share the same basic permissions management experience.
+SharePoint 2013 manages permissions through role definitions, which enable a consistent experience at the list, folder, and item level.
 The following security objects used in Windows SharePoint Services 2.0 are obsolete, but continue to function for backward-compatibility: